Around 700 new entries are included in Who’s Who 2019, a selection of which appear here.

 Credit for photograph of Maggie Philbin, OBE: Chris Brock

 Born in Manchester, science and technology broadcaster Maggie Philbin started her career in 1978 as a presenter of BBC’s Multi-Coloured Swap Shop.
 She went on to be a reporter for Tomorrow’s World and Hospital Watch.
 Since 2008 she has been CEO of TeenTech.
 In her spare time she enjoys film, food, hiking, reading and talking!

-Credit for photograph of Susie Orbach: Andrew Crowley
+Credit for photograph of Jason Watkins: Andrew Baker/Child Bereavement UK

 Who’s Who contains biographies of all kinds of people from all parts of the world and from all walks of life: the arts, business and finance, the church, the civil service, education, entertainment, sport, government, the law, local government, the media, medicine, professional institutions, science and the trade unions.